 What inspires you the most?

-This May you released your debut album ‘’Angst’’.
+You’re about to release your debut ep.
 How did the recording sessions go?

 What are you listening to these days?

 Any live shows planned in the months to come?